AguaClara/Fluoride_Gravity-DEPRECATED/Fall 2018/Fluoride_Grav_Fall2018_Report.md

 ## Operation Manual
 ### Initial Set-up
-#### Follow this procedure if gravity system is not filled with water or fluoride and PACl solutions yet
+**Follow this procedure if gravity system is not filled with water or fluoride and PACl solutions yet:**

-1. Make fluoride stock solution with desired concentration in the large 18L bucket (stock fluoride tank) as described in the methods section.
+1. Make fluoride stock solution with desired concentration in the large 18 L stock container (stock fluoride tank) as described in the Methods section.

 2. Filling fluoride stock tanks:
     - Once stock has been made, open the valve from the stock fluoride tank and allow the constant head tank to fill to its equilibrium level.
 Make sure the constant head tank valve is closed.
 3. Getting fluoride solution to run through the system:
     - Open constant head tank valve to allow solution to run through the flocculator.
     - Air in the system usually prevents the system from filling entirely on its own.
       - To get solution through the flocculator and sedimentation tank, connect a pump to the effluent line.
 The goal is to use the pump the pull the solution through the system until it can sustain the flow on its own.
       -  Make sure pump is set to rotate in the correct direction to force air and water out of the effluent line.